ramanarao1997/Visualization-of-Loss-Landscapes-in-Neural-Networks/README.md

 Preprocessed the data and converted it from hdf5 format to json.

 ## How to run
-Clone the repository, unzip it and run the 'index.html' file. or
+Clone the repository, unzip it and run the 'index.html' file by starting a local server. or
 Run it from here: https://rakula3.people.uic.edu/Final%20Project/Code/